tnull/cdtsim/README.md

 # CDTSIM

-This repository contains a Lightning Network simulator written in Rust that allows to evaluate timing attacks on privacy.
+This repository contains an event-discrete simulation framework written in [Rust](https://rust-lang.org/) that allows to evaluate timing attacks on privacy in the Bitcoin Lightning Network.

 ## Build